M-Munk/rb101_lesson2/calculator/questions.md

 This method would allow me to not have to change any of the MESSAGE['key'] values in the existing program, but would allow me to provide multiple translations.

+I think the drawback of this method would be inability to switch between multiple languages on one run of the calculator because MESSAGES is a constant.